 - Paralysis: Some speeding accidents can result in full or partial paralysis.

-How Can I Deal With Speeding Drivers?
+How Can I Deal With injuries caused by Speeding Drivers?

 If you avoid speeding, you can help prevent accidents.